chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 vivo-svc   LoadBalancer   10.108.188.199   <pending>     3000:30204/TCP   62m

 ```
-Here the 30204/TCP  port is mapped to the 3000/TCP internal  port
+The 30204/TCP port is mapped to the 3000/TCP internal port.

 2.b.3 Getting the external IP address.
 The external IP address will be the public IP address of your node.